• Root canal therapy, also known as RCT, is a standard treatment for severely damaged teeth.

 How can a root canal help a cracked or chipped tooth?

-A dental crown is the most common option for restoring severe cracks or excessive loss of tissue.
-If the tooth is severely decayed or lost a significant amount of tooth structure a crown will likely be indicated.
-In some cases if the decay has infiltrated the pulp or is very close the dentist may recommend RCT in addition to a crown.
-If root canal treatment is not completed but recommended, your tooth could lead to severe infection or worsening of decay.
+A dental crown is the most common option for restoring severe tooth cracks or excessive tooth loss.
+Suppose the tooth is severely decayed or has lost a significant amount of tooth structure; a crown will likely be indicated.

 RCT can be indicated for several reasons.
 We will review these below.